Combat Rock: Background

 Following the triple-album Sandinista!
 (1980), singer/guitarist Joe Strummer felt the group was "drifting" creatively.
 Bassist Paul Simonon agreed with Strummer's dissatisfaction towards the "boring" professionalism of the Clash's then-managers Blackhill Enterprises.
 Strummer and Simonon convinced their bandmates to reinstate the band's original manager Bernie Rhodes in February 1981, in an attempt to restore the "chaos" and "anarchic energy" of the Clash's early days.
 This decision was not welcomed by guitarist Mick Jones, who was becoming progressively estranged from his bandmates.

 During this period, drummer Topper Headon escalated his intake of heroin and cocaine.
 His occasional drug usage had now become a habit that was costing him £100 per day and undermining his health.
-This drug addiction would be the factor that would later push his bandmates to fire him from the Clash, following the release of Combat Rock.
+This drug addiction would be the factor that would later push his bandmates to fire him from the Clash, days before the release of Combat Rock.

+Production

 Recording

 The album had the working title Rat Patrol from Fort Bragg during the recording and mixing stages.
 After early recording sessions in London, the group relocated to New York for recording sessions at Electric Lady Studios in November and December 1981.
 Electric Lady was where the band had recorded its previous album Sandinista! in 1980.

 While recording the album in New York, Mick Jones lived with his then-girlfriend Ellen Foley.
 Joe Strummer, Paul Simonon and Topper Headon stayed at the Iroquois Hotel on West 44th Street, a building famed for being the home of actor James Dean for two years during the early 1950s.

 After finishing the New York recording sessions in December 1981, the band returned to London for most of January 1982.
 Between January and March, the Clash embarked on a six-week tour of Japan, Australia, New Zealand, Hong Kong and Thailand.
 During this tour, the album's cover photograph was shot by Pennie Smith in Thailand in March 1982.